jasonmpittman/100-days-of-alife-code/r1-log.md

 Finished boolean CA seed processor function and number of generations to run function.
 Fixed tab/space indentation issue.
 Need to get finish the graphical L-System project tomorrow.

 ### D10R1 - D12R1
-Worked on boolean CA code intermittenly during conference.
+Worked on boolean CA code intermittently during conference.
 Also worked on L-System turtle engine a little.
 Read about general artificial life algorithms for more advanced cellular automata theory.

 ### D13R1
 Continued working on boolean CA. Built rough outline for rules engine and refined seed and generation inputs functions.
 Coding on travel is challenging.